PushApplication/rails-template/README.md

 /Users/mehdi/.railsrc -> /Users/mehdi/Documents/projects/rails-templates/railsrc
 ```

-Now all the new project will be extended by this custom setup.
+Now all the new projects will be extended by this custom setup.